lucasalbuquerque/deeporigin/README.md

 ### Available Commands

+- `npm install`: Installs all dependencies across the monorepo
 - `npm run build`: Builds all packages and applications in the monorepo using Turborepo
 - `npm run dev`: Starts all applications in development mode
 - `npm run lint`: Runs linting across all packages and applications